OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/guides/account-hierarchy-permissions.md

 The user role granted by a customer's Super Admin or the Microsoft Advertising system administrator determines service availability.
 For example a user with the Advertiser Campaign Manager role can add and update campaigns, but cannot create or update users.
 Unless otherwise noted in the reference content per service operation, the following table describes at a high level the service restrictions per user role.

 > [!NOTE]
 > Only Super Admin and Standard users can be set as the primary contact for an account.
+For more details about user roles see the [How do I give someone access to my Microsoft Advertising account?](https://help.ads.microsoft.com/#apex/3/en/52037/3-500) help topic.

 |User Role|Available Services|
 |-------------|-------------|